jameslnewell/tradie/README.md

 # tradie

-An opinionated build tool for frontend projects.
+A semi-opinionated build tool for frontend projects.
 Use it to lint, bundle and test your script and style files.

 > Warning: This project is still experimental!
 Please [report any issues](https://github.com/jameslnewell/tradie/issues).